Adnan-Sadi/SCC-Finder/readme.md

+# About
+The algorithm for finding Strongly Connected Components (SCC) in a directed graph is implemented in this program.
+This requires implementing Depth First Search and modifying DFS to be able to modify the search order at the top level as required by SCC.

+The program reads a graph description from the 'input.txt' file.
+The graph has n vertices, with vertices numbered from 1 to n.
+The first line of the file needs to be a single integer value which defines n, the number of vertices.
+Each line after that will contain a pair of integers specifying a directed edge of the graph.
+The first integer is the source vertex number for the edge, the second integer is the destination vertex number for the edge.
+The program reads all the edges from the file and uses them to build an Adjacency List representation of the graph.

 # How to Run:

 - Please install Eclipse IDE if it is not already installed.
 Download Eclipse IDE from: https://www.eclipse.org/downloads/